ODINN-SciML/ODINN.jl/docs/src/Packages/gungnir.md

 ```

 After running, `Sleipnir.initialize_glaciers(rgi_ids, params)` will detect and load the generated files automatically.
-This function assumes that the preprocessed data are in `~/.ODINN/ODINN_prepro`.
 If you wrote them somewhere else, point ODINN at your directory with an `Overrides.toml` artifact override — see [Glaciers](../glaciers.md#Standard-workflow) for the exact syntax.

 ## The Gungnir → Sleipnir handoff